-Had the "one fly" discussions that come up from time to time on the Tenkara USA forum occurred on a forum devoted to western fly fishing, more than a few would openly declare that they fish only the woolly bugger and that they do very well with it.
-No one would doubt that they do - and for just about any species of fish they target.
+Had the "one fly" discussions that come up from time to time on a Tenkara forum occurred on a forum devoted to western fly fishing, more than a few would openly declare that they fish only the woolly bugger and that they do very well with it.
+No one would doubt that they do - and for just about any species of fish.

 To say the woolly bugger is a versatile fly is like saying the sky is blue.
-No one will argue with you, except to point out that sometimes the sky is black (and black is a pretty good color for woolly buggers, by the way).
+No one will argue with you, except to point out that sometimes the sky is gray or black (both gray and black are pretty good colors for woolly buggers, by the way).

 Tenkara Woolly Bugger

 Hook: Daiichi 1560 size 12